n1g3ld0uglas/Getting-started-with-Calico-Cloud/README.md

 You should not get connectivity, and the pings will show up as denied traffic in the flow logs.

-# PCI Whitelist

-This policy ensures that only pods with PCI-labeled service accounts can talk to each other.
-For traffic that does not involve a PCI-labeled service account, we use the Pass action to “pass” this traffic to the next tier of Calico network policies
+# Quarantining the rogue pod
+Traditionally, when we block a network packet we lose all context of the threat actor.
+Calico Network Policies allow you to block AND log the activity, therefore tracking the rich metadata surrounding the malicious actor.

 ```
-cat << EOF > pci-whitelist.yaml
+cat << EOF > quarantine.yaml
 apiVersion: projectcalico.org/v3
 kind: GlobalNetworkPolicy
 metadata:
-  name: security.pci-whitelist
+  name: security.quarantine
 spec:
   tier: security
-  order: 255
+  order: 100
-  selector: ''
+  selector: quarantine == "true"
   namespaceSelector: ''
-  serviceAccountSelector: PCI == "true"
+  serviceAccountSelector: ''
   ingress:
+    - action: Log
+      source: {}
+      destination: {}
     - action: Deny
-      source:
+      source: {}
-        serviceAccounts:
-          names: []
-          selector: PCI != "true"
-      destination:
+      destination: {}
-        serviceAccounts:
-          names: []
-          selector: PCI == "true"
   egress:
-    - action: Pass
+    - action: Log
       source: {}
-      destination:
+      destination: {}
-        selector: k8s-app == "kube-dns"||has(dns.operator.openshift.io/daemonset-dns)
-    - action: Pass
+    - action: Deny
       source: {}
-      destination:
-        selector: type == "public"
-    - action: Deny
-      source:
-        serviceAccounts:
-          names: []
-          selector: PCI == "true"
-      destination:
+      destination: {}
-        serviceAccounts:
-          names: []
-          selector: PCI != "true"
   doNotTrack: false
   applyOnForward: false
   preDNAT: false